Cosentyx® (secukinumab) efficacy in plaque psoriasis (PsO) with psoriatic arthritis (PsA)

 Rheumatological clinical societies and associations recommend IL-17 inhibitors:

-GRAPPA 2021 guidance strongly recommends an IL-17 inhibitor as a first-line biologic following inadequate response to DMARDs, across all 6 key manifestations of PsA20
+GRAPPA 2021 guidance strongly recommends an IL-17 inhibitor as a first-line biologic following inadequate response to DMARDs, across all 6 key manifestations of PsA16

-✔ IL-17 inhibitors are recommended as a first-line biologic option by BSR for key manifestations of PsA21
+✔ IL-17 inhibitors are recommended by BSR as a first-line biologic option for key manifestations of PsA17

 Please note Cosentyx is recommended for patients with PsA when the response to previous disease-modifying anti-rheumatic drug (DMARD) therapy has been inadequate.
 Please see the SmPC for full information.1